cakephp/docs/en/core-libraries/time.rst

 It is recommended to always use the constants instead of directly passing a date format string.

+.. versionadded:: 3.2.11

+You can change the default timezone used for outputting your whole app in `app.php`:

+    'defaultOutputTimezone' => 'Europe/Berlin',

+... or overwrite fetching from app config in `bootstrap.php`:

+    Time::setDefaultOutputTimezone('Europe/Berlin');
+    FrozenTime::setDefaultOutputTimezone('Europe/Berlin');

+At any point in your application, say in a `FrontendAppController` you may change the default output timzeone by calling `setDefaultOutputTimezone()`, for example:

+    use Cake\I18n\FrozenTime;
+    use Cake\I18n\Time;

+    // ...

+    public function initialize() {
+        parent::initialize();
+        Time::setDefaultOutputTimezone('America/Vancouver');
+        FrozenTime::setDefaultOutputTimezone('America/Vancouver');
+    }

+In a similar way you will be able to set a goip, browser-based, profile or session based default output timezone, for instance by calling:

+    public function beforeFilter() {
+        parent::beforeFilter();
+        Time::setDefaultOutputTimezone($this->request->session->read('defaultUserTimezone'));
+        FrozenTime::setDefaultOutputTimezone($this->request->session->read('defaultUserTimezone'));
+    }

 Formatting Relative Times
 -------------------------